 As I tried hard to find something in Sauvage that might appeal to me, I caught a faint suggestion of violet leaf and leather and, for a moment, thought of Fahrenheit (Dior, 1988).
 But I am afraid that beyond this fleeting suggestion, there is nothing that remotely suggests a signature for Sauvage.

 Sauvage is essentially a likeable contrast between citrusy freshness and ambery-woody warmth.
-However, it is generic to the point of banality.
-It simply takes after the style of Bleu de Chanel, but substitutes a simplistic, profit-driven idea for quality and effective ornamentation.
-Whilst Bleu de Chanel boasts the full-bodied citrus, fresh nutmeg, and an ambery warmth on a fine musk base, Sauvage opts for an acidic bergamot, disinfectant-style freshness, a vague leathery violet leaf, and Ambroxan®-Iso E Super mix on a rather contemptible musk base.
-The mishmash is boring and borderline agressive.
-It is also unrelenting and will not disappoint in terms of longevity.
+However, the shortage of witty embellishments or twists and turns combined with a sore lack in quality materials makes for a very generic composition.
+It is to the point of banality.
+It simply takes after the style of Bleu de Chanel, but substitutes a simplistic, profit-driven intention for quality and effective ornamentation.
+The mishmash is boring and borderline aggressive.
+It is also unrelenting, and the only aspect it will not disappoint is longevity.

 Source: beautydecoder.com, Scent and Chemistry The Molecular World of Odours